mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 ### Channels

+#### Channels Overview

 Channels are "pipes" that allow concurrent goroutines to communicate.
-Values can be sent to a channel and can be received from them.
+Values can be sent to a channel and can be received from one.

 To create a channel, use the builtin `make` function.
 For example, `myChannel := make(chan string)` creates a channel for sending and receiving strings.
-Non-primitive types such as structs, slices, and maps can also be used.
+Non-primitive types such as slices, structs, and maps can also be used.

 Channels that are created without specifying a size are "unbuffered".
 Later we will see how to make them buffered.